OpenEvalProject/evals/manuscripts/elife-104082/v1/manuscript.md

 Previous studies have shown directional sensitivity in parenchymal arteriole responses, whereby increases in MAP evoke more efficient responses as compared to decreases in MAP.
 Thus, we separated and quantified diameter changes evoked by BP transitions from Low-to-High (increase MAP) and High-to-Low BP (decrease MAP), Figure 5—figure supplement 1A–F. Ang II infusion evoked similar increases in MAP when BP transitioned from Low-to-High ∆27±3.6 mmHg in controls and ∆25±3.6 mmHg in BPV mice, Figure 5—figure supplement 1A.
 In addition, MAP decreases were comparable between groups (-∆21±2.8 mmHg for controls and -∆25±3.1 mmHg for BPV mice) upon cessation of pump infusion (High-to-Low), Figure 5—figure supplement 1D.
 The significantly steeper negative slopes in BPV arterioles relative to controls (p=0.0117, Low-to-High) (Figure 5—figure supplement 1C) demonstrate increased parenchymal arteriole constriction to increases in MAP.
 Conversely, we also observed steeper negative slopes in BPV arterioles compared to controls (p=0.0044, High-to-Low) (Figure 5—figure supplement 1F) with decreases in MAP suggestive of enhanced arteriole dilations.
 Collectively, these findings indicate that chronic BPV heightens the responsiveness of parenchymal arterioles to acute BP fluctuations.

-## Impaired NVC in high BPV mice
+### Impaired NVC in high BPV mice

 Because mechanisms underlying baseline CBF regulation differ from those evoked during the functional hyperemia response, we assessed whether chronic BPV affected functional-evoked outputs or neurovascular coupling (NVC).
 Functional hyperemia was assessed using two-photon imaging and evoked using air puffs to stimulate mouse whiskers.
 Blood pressure measurements were simultaneously measured via telemetry, Figure 6A.
 While sensory-evoked vascular responses are commonly used as a proxy for neuronal activation and function (Faraco et al., 2016; Lecrux et al., 2011), few studies have considered (or reported) BP during these in vivo protocols.
 Thus, we asked if chronic and acute BP fluctuations alter the NVC response at the level of parenchymal arterioles, Figure 6B.
 NVC responses were compared during low and high BP periods corresponding to pumps being off or on, respectively, Figure 6E.

 The average baseline (low BP) MAP was 78±2.5 mmHg and 71.0±3.4 for the control and BPV group, respectively, Figure 6C.
 Imaging was conducted at similar cortical depths within ~layers 1/2 border of the somatosensory cortex, corresponding to 107±1.0 µm and 96±0.4 µm for control and BPV arterioles, respectively, Figure 6D.
 To compare NVC responses at low and high BP, the pump reservoir for the control group was switched from saline to Ang II.
 Ang II infusion evoked significant (and comparable) increases in MAP, corresponding to 92±3.5 mmHg for controls and 92±5.7 mmHg for BPV mice, Figure 6C.
 Figure 6E, show a representative trace of the simultaneous MAP and arteriole diameter changes; WS denotes the stimulation period and ‘a’ and ‘b’ the timepoint from where diameters where measured before and after the stimulus, respectively and summarized in Figure 6F.
 Whisker stimulation caused significant dilations (vs. baseline) in all groups, regardless of MAP, Figure 6G and H. However, at higher BP, the magnitude of the NVC response in control mice was greater (p<0.0001, high BP vs low BP).
 Notably, this pressure-dependent response was abrogated (p=0.60) in the BPV group, Figure 6G and H. A closer look at the post-stimulus recovery phase showed a faster recovery rate (k=–0.45) for parenchymal arterioles of BPV mice during high BP periods compared to controls (p<0.0001), Figure 6I.
 These data revealed an acute pressure-dependent effect in control mice, with higher pressures resulting in greater sensory-evoked dilations.
 Additionally, the data shows that chronic BP fluctuations abrogated the pressure-dependent effects observed in control mice.

-## Cognitive decline in high BPV mice
+### Cognitive decline in high BPV mice

 Given impaired neurovascular outputs and the established association between high BPV and cognitive decline (McGrath et al., 2017), we used the NOR and Y-maze tests to assess cognitive performance.
 Mice were subjected to behavioral testing during the saline-infused period and following 25 days of BPV (via Ang II infusions).
 Using NOR, a significant decrease in the recognition index (p=0.006) and discriminatory index (p=0.006) was observed (Figure 7A), supporting impaired recognition memory.
 No differences were observed in the short-term spatial working memory assessed via Y-maze alternation (p=0.25), Figure 7B.

 ![Figure 7.](https://cdn.elifesciences.org/articles/104082/elife-104082-fig7-v1.jpg)

-**Figure 7.:** .(A) Schematic of the novel object recognition test with a 1 hr delay between the A-A and A-B trials (top), accompanied by summarized recognition and discriminatory index data for mice during the saline infusion period (baseline) and following 25 days of pulsatile Ang II infusion (Ang II).
+**Figure 7.:** (A) Schematic of the novel object recognition test with a 1 hr delay between the A-A and A-B trials (top), accompanied by summarized recognition and discriminatory index data for mice during the saline infusion period (baseline) and following 25 days of pulsatile Ang II infusion (Ang II).
 Created with BioRender.com.
 (B) Diagram of 10 min spontaneous Y-maze experimental setup (top) and the summary of % alternation and distance traveled during baseline and after 25 days of Ang II treatment (bottom).
 (C) Summary data of two-day, 24 hr activity averages throughout treatment during active and inactive periods, with the Baseline phase (~5 day saline infusion) marked by the dashed rectangle.
 (D) Summary data of 24 hour averaged activity recorded when the infusion pump was on vs off during Early (days 3–5) and Late (days 23–25) treatment phases.
 (E) Summary of activity when the pump is on vs off during the Early and Late phases of treatment for the inactive cycle.
 (F) Summary of activity when the pump is on vs off during the Early and Late phases of treatment for the active cycle.
 Paired t-test (A, n=10 BPV mice), (B, n=11 BPV mice).
 Two-way ANOVA repeated measures followed by Tukey’s comparison test (C, n=13 control mice, n=8 BPV mice) (D-F, n=6 control mice, n=8 BPV mice). ‘*’ denotes p<0.05 vs Baseline for control, active period. ‘$’ and ‘∆’ denote p<0.05 (active vs inactive period) for control and BPV, respectively.AU = arbitrary units, BPV = blood pressure variability.

 Mice activity levels were evaluated as another aspect of behavior.
 Throughout the study, activity remained consistently higher during the active vs inactive periods (p=0.049 for control, p=0.0287 for BPV), Figure 7C.
 However, following 23–25 days of treatment (Late), BPV mice exhibited a significant reduction in activity when the pump was on.
 This decline was evident in the 24 hr average data (p=0.0111, Figure 7D), as well as during the active period of the 12 hr activity averages (pump on vs off, p=0.0122, Figure 7F).
 These data support that mice subjected to chronic BPV become less active when the BP increases or the pump status is on.
 Notably, while the infusion protocol preserves BP-related circadian rhythms, 25 days of chronic BPV negatively impacts both recognition memory and overall activity levels.